Road Rage Rules And Tips To Stay Safe

 Frequently Asked Questions

-What are the legal risks of using a firearm during road rage?
+What are the legal consequences of using a firearm in a road rage incident?

-Using a firearm for intimidation during road rage is considered aggravated assault.
-In Arizona, this can lead to a presumptive seven-and-a-half-year prison sentence and the permanent loss of firearm rights.
+Using a firearm for intimidation in a road rage incident is considered aggravated assault.
+In jurisdictions like Arizona, this can lead to a presumptive seven-and-a-half-year prison sentence and the permanent loss of firearm rights, making it a severe offense.

-The best strategy is to de-escalate and escape.
-Avoid engaging or trying to 'punish' other drivers.
-Prioritize driving away safely, even if it means jumping curbs, to remove yourself from the dangerous situation.
+The primary advice is to de-escalate and escape.
+Avoid engaging with aggressive drivers or attempting to 'punish' them.
+Prioritize driving away from the confrontation, even if it requires evasive maneuvers like driving over curbs.

 Related News